usds/ditap-curriculum-update/3_Curriculum/3B_DITAP-Core-Curriculum/Module-3/In-Class-Materials/DITAP Facilitator Guide Module 3.md

   * Whiteboard or digital equivalent
 * **Instructions:**
   Break into groups of 3-5 people
   * **Introduction**: Present the scenario verbally or on a slide.
-Emphasize the *relational* role of debriefs — not just compliance.
+Emphasize the *relational* role of debriefs, not just compliance.
-    Ask:

-"Has anyone experienced a debrief like this?"
+    Ask: "Has anyone experienced a debrief like this?"

 * **Small Group (15 min)**:
   *Use 1 slide with the three questions*